Skip to content

 trigger:include:artifact

-Peculiarities when tasks are in one stage.
+Special considerations when jobs are in the same stage.

 stages: